crystallabs/virtualdate/README.md

 [![Version](https://img.shields.io/github/tag/crystallabs/virtualdate.svg?maxAge=360)](https://github.com/crystallabs/virtualdate/releases/latest)
 [![License](https://img.shields.io/github/license/crystallabs/virtualdate.svg)](https://github.com/crystallabs/virtualdate/blob/master/LICENSE)

 VirtualDate is a time scheduling component for Crystal.
-It is a sibling project of [virtualtime](https://github.com/crystallabs/virtualtime).
+It is a companion project to [virtualtime](https://github.com/crystallabs/virtualtime).
 It is used for complex and flexible, and often recurring, time/event scheduling.

 VirtualTime from the other shard implements the low-level time matching component.
-VirtualDate implements the high-level part, the actual items one might want to schedule.
+This shard VirtualDate implements the high-level part, the actual items one might want to schedule.

 # Installation